• Skip to primary navigation

 How do I get to Nice?

-To get to Nice, you can choose the train or plane option from Paris, Lyon, Cannes, Marseille, Toulon, and from several European cities.
+To get to Nice, you can choose to travel by train or by plane from Paris, Lyon, Cannes, Marseille, Toulon, and many other European cities.

 See the available schedules and book your train tickets now.